 If the complaint is about a member of staff, then it will be referred to the appropriate senior manager who will take the appropriate action.

-If the complaint is against any member of the Union other than a staff member or Trustee then it will be dealt with using the Members Disciplinary Procedure.
+If the complaint is against any member of the Union other than a staff member or Trustee, then it will be dealt with using the Members Disciplinary Procedure.

 Stage Two – Trustee Board review